 The Kure Beach fishing pier is a practical landmark for orientation: it extends into the Atlantic and draws pier fishing visitors throughout the season.
 The beach strand is publicly accessible and generally less packed than comparable summer days at Carolina Beach or Wrightsville Beach.
 Parking is more distributed and easier to find outside of peak holiday weekends, which matters for visitors who want to avoid the lot-circling routine that comes with higher-traffic beaches.

-The CVB’s descriptor for Kure Beach (calmer, south-end contrast) is accurate at a functional level.
-It is quieter, less commercial, and physically further from downtown Wilmington than either of the other two islands.
-For visitors who want a low-key beach day without boardwalk crowds and are comfortable with the longer drive from the city, Kure Beach earns a serious look.
+Kure Beach is quieter, less commercial, and physically further from downtown Wilmington than either of the other two islands.
+For visitors who want a low-key beach day without boardwalk crowds and are comfortable with the longer drive from the city, it earns a serious look.

 Wrightsville Beach: the island closest to downtown